biocatiit/website/content/pages/users_howto_sec_saxs_collect.rst

     *   Fill a syringe with the sample loading volume.
 Remove the needle used for filling (if any).
     *   Invert the syringe (tip up) and tap to drive any air bubbles to the top.
-    *   With the syring inverted, push the plunger until the sample is all the way to the tip leaving no air in the syringe.
+    *   With the syringe inverted, push the plunger until the sample is all the way to the tip leaving no air in the syringe.
     *   Remove the empty buffer syringe from the load port and immediately place the sample syringe in the port.